thosgood/this-weeks-finds/markdown/201-250/week202.md

     |T| = x + x2 + 2x3 + 5x4 + 14x5 + 42x6 + ...

 Lo and behold!
-The coefficient of x^n^ is the number of binary trees with n leaves!
+The coefficient of x^n is the number of binary trees with n leaves!

-There\'s also another approach where we work directly with the structure types themselves, instead of taking generating functions.
-This is harder because we can\'t subtract structure types, or divide them by 2, or take square roots of them - at least, not without stretching the rules of this game.
+There's also another approach where we work directly with the structure types themselves, instead of taking generating functions.
+This is harder because we can't subtract structure types, or divide them by 2, or take square roots of them - at least, not without stretching the rules of this game.
 All we can do is use the isomorphism

     T ≅ X + T2

 and the basic rules of category theory.
-It\'s not as efficient, but it\'s illuminating.
-It\'s also incredibly simple: we just keep sticking in \"X + T^2^\" wherever we see \"T\" on the right-hand side, over and over again.
+It's not as efficient, but it's illuminating.
+It's also incredibly simple: we just keep sticking in "X + T^2" wherever we see "T" on the right-hand side, over and over again.
 Like this:

     T ≅ X + T2